 Agent operational guidance: limiting contact with agents: refusing to deal with an agent by phone and/or at meetings

-When an agent’s behaviour is rude, abusive, threatening or violent, see CH855000, we can refuse to have meetings with them, speak to them by phone or both.
+When an agent’s behaviour is rude, abusive, threatening or violent, see CH855000, we can refuse to have meetings with them, or speak with them either face to face, by phone, or both.

 Before we take a decision to limit our form of contact with an abusive agent we must tell them in what way their behaviour is unacceptable and give them the opportunity to